Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Introduction

 \section{Introduction}

-Generative large language models (LLMs) \cite{brown2020language,openai2023gpt4,touvron2023llama} are increasingly adept together with search engines to produce textual statements as answers to natural language questions.
-However, their tendency to generate confident yet inaccurate or ``hallucinated" content \cite{ji2023survey} can be particularly problematic in high-stakes domains such as medicine \cite{lee2023benefits} and law \cite{volokh2023large}.
-In response to this challenge, question answering with attribution has be proposed, where not only answers but also citations (or evidence snippets) for supporting the answers are output \cite{menick2022teaching,rashkin2023measuring,bohnet2022attributed,li2023survey}.
-Such models are essential for enhancing user trust and reliability in real systems.
+Generative AI is increasingly adept together with other techniques like search engines to produce answers to natural language questions.
+However, their tendency to generate confident yet inaccurate or ``hallucinated'' contents \citep{ji2023survey,PRKS+2023} poses significant risks in high-stakes domains such as medicine \citep{lee2023benefits}.
+Therefore, Question Answering (QA) with attribution has been proposed, where not only answers but also citations (or evidence snippets) for supporting the answers are output \citep{menick2022teaching,rashkin2023measuring,bohnet2022attributed,li2023survey}.

-Despite their potential, current state-of-the-art implementations of attributed question answering, exemplified in generative LLMs and search engines like Bing Chat, perplexity.ai and YouChat\footnote{bing.com/new, perplexity.ai, https://you.com/}, still has much space for further improvement. \cite{liu2023evaluating} manually examine these systems and observe that less than 52\% of generated sentences are fully supported by their citations.
-This gap highlights the urgent need for more effective approaches to ensure the attribution, and in fact, this is being studied more and more widely \cite{li2023survey}.

-One critical research question is how to evaluate the attributions.
-Currently, there is a lack of robust evaluation methods capable of continually assessing the performance of attribution models.
-The predominant evaluation method still relies on manual labour \cite{liu2023evaluating,bohnet2022attributed,gao2023enabling,kamalloo2023hagrid}, which is reliable but costly and unsustainable.
-Automatic evaluation methods like AutoAIS \cite{gao2023rarr,gao2023enabling,bohnet2022attributed} and AttrScore \cite{yue2023automatic} have been proposed, but they fall short in detecting subtle differences in attributions.
-AutoAIS can only distinguish whether citations \textit{support} or \textit{not support} the generated answer, while AttrScore further divides the situation of \textit{not support} into \textit{extrapolatory} and \textit{contradictory}.
-We argue that these categories do not fully cover the situations of attribution and may fail to accurately and comprehensively measure the attribution performance \cite{gao2023enabling,liu2023evaluating}.
-To bridge this gap, we introduce a more fine-grained attribution categorization with categories of \textit{supportive}, \textit{insufficient}, \textit{contradictory}, and \textit{irrelevant} (see Fig. \ref{figure1}), which can enable more precise identification of different errors of attributions.